-This one is a quick and easy one, but is the basis for creating some very useful workflows in for use in SharePoint lists.
-Firstly you will need a SharePoint website and a copy of SharePoint Designer (a 60 day trial version is available from microsoft) and a list in SharePoint which you can apply the workflow to – for this example I am using a fairly simple Travel Requisition list which is a document library which contains InfoPath documents.
+This one is a quick and easy one but is the basis for creating some very useful workflows in for use in SharePoint lists.
+Firstly you will need a SharePoint website and a copy of SharePoint Designer (a 60-day trial version is available from Microsoft) and a list in SharePoint which you can apply the workflow to – for this example, I am using a fairly simple Travel Requisition list which is a document library which contains InfoPath documents.

-To create the workflow open SharePoint designer and connect to your SharePoint website.
+To create the workflow open SharePoint Designer and connect to your SharePoint website.
 Once connected, go to File -> New and select the SharePoint Content tab and select Workflow (blank workflow).
-You should now be presented with the a form similar to the following.
+You should now be presented with a form similar to the following.
 Here you can specify a name for your workflow (each workflow in a site must have a unique name) which list the workflow is attached (associated) to and when the workflow should be triggered.
-In this case we want to trigger the workflow whenever a list item is added or updated.
+In this case, we want to trigger the workflow whenever a list item is added or updated.

 The next step is to define the actual steps of the workflow.
 Although it’s not necessary, the first step that I like to perform is to log a message indicated that the workflow has been initialised and is being performed.
-Additionally I like to also log a message when each step is starting and when each step has been completed.
+Additionally, I like to also log a message when each step is starting and when each step has been completed.
 This logging can be achieved simply by using the action “Log message to the workflow history list”.

 For this workflow what we want to do now is send an email to the travel requisition assignee, notifying them of a new request which requires their approval.
 As the workflow is being triggered when a new item is added, or when an item is modified (to capture updates later) we will need to safeguard against the fact that the assignee might have already been sent a notification email (this could also be done using a specific column with a boolean value and updating this column in the workflow).
-To do this we need to create a workflow status column in our sharepoint list and put a condition around our next workflow step.
+To do this we need to create a workflow status column in our SharePoint list and put a condition on our next workflow step.

 To create the required column; In SharePoint create a new column of type “Choice”, on the associated list, and add several workflow statuses.
 For example, Pending Approval, Approved, Declined, Completed.
 Now back in SharePoint Designer, in our workflow wizard, click Add workflow step and in the conditions select Compare [list name] field then set the first field to the Workflow Status column we just created and the equals field to the first value (in this case Pending Approval).
 This will restrict this step from only being processed if the document is pending approval, i.e. when the form is first submitted.